2025 Volunteer of the Year Awards

 • You meet new friends: Get to know new people and work with them on things you all care about

-• You make new contacts: Keeping your networks in good repair helps you to see opportunities when they come up and gives you people to call when you want help
+• You make new contacts: Extending your networks opens you to opportunities when they come up

-• You learn new skills: You can learn workplace skills from being a volunteer.
-You can learn governance skills such as committee management and business planning from joining a committee
+• You learn new skills: You can learn workplace skills from being a volunteer including governance skills such as committee management and business planning from joining a committee

-• It’s good for the community: The more people work together and get to be familiar with the way things work around the area, the more people support each other through the tough times
+• It’s good for the community: The more people that work together, the more people that can support each other through the tough times

-• You can follow your interests: Whatever you like to do, there are other people out there who like it too.
-Join a group and you can share your passion
+• Follow your interests: Whatever you like to do, there are other people out there who like it too.
+Join a group you can share your passion with

-• You can build up your CV: If you’re applying for a tertiary place, or a new job, or a new relationship, it helps to be able to point to the efforts you’re putting in for the community
+• Build up your CV: If you’re applying for a tertiary place, or a new job, it helps to be able to point to the efforts you’re putting in for the community

-• You can make a contribution: We all want to make the world a better place, even if it’s only by making sure our team has its turn at taking the flag
+• Make a positive contribution: We all want to make the world a better place, even if it’s only by making sure our team has its turn at taking the flag

 • It’s good for the country: Australia needs a strong civil society, where the government and business don’t run everything and people manage their own organisations for community goals.